FrancescoPalma/CV/README.md

 # Francesco Palma

-I am a R&D Software Developer who loves creating with technology.
+I am a Software Developer who loves creating with technology.
 Before joining [CodeClan](http://codeclan.com) I had been working on the fundamentals of HTML5, CSS3 & JavaScript for a few months.
 Prior to that, I had some experience with WordPress and Photoshop.

-### SKILLS | In Progress
+### Skills developed at CodeClan

 At CodeClan I have been studying and working on a variety of technologies ([Full Curriculum](https://github.com/FrancescoPalma/CodeClan---CX3)) :